820273/Trash-Bin-Bot/README.md

 - You could also add a light that will light up when the trash-bin-bot opens its lid.

 # Code
+if you dont want to the coding yourself or you're just interested in our code, here it is:
 ```
 #include<Servo.h>
 Servo servo;